Scif99/Vector/README.md

 **RAII**
+- The auxilliary class vect_base is an example of using RAII.
+It handles memory for the vector.
 - For example, a swap is used to implement the copy assignment operator for vect.
 - The other vector is then destroyed as it goes out of scope.
 This then calls the destructors of vect's members, namely vect_base, which safely deallocates memory.